kost13/PdfMerger/README.md

 # License
-This software is distributed under [MIT license](https://opensource.org/licenses/mit-license.php) Information about graphics' license can be found in images directory.
+This software is distributed under [MIT license](https://opensource.org/licenses/mit-license.php) Information about graphics license can be found in images directory.